Climate Change Countermeasures

 *1 GHG: Greenhouse Gas

-Scope 1, Scope 2 and Scope 3 emissions were 51,143 tons, 3,267 tons and 981,329 tons, respectively.
+Scope 1, Scope 2, and Scope 3 emissions were 49,175 tCO2e, 1,167 tCO2e, and 1,103,831 tCO2e, respectively.
 Scope 1 emissions are CO2 emitted directly by the Group.
 These include CO2 emissions associated with the use of gasoline, diesel, fuel oil, city gas, and LPG, and emissions of chlorofluorocarbons and carbon dioxide gas, etc. Scope 2 emissions are indirect CO2 emissions associated with the use of energy supplied by others (such as electricity).
 We have promoted the conversion to sustainable electricity, resulting in zero Scope 2 emissions domestically from 2023.
 Scope 3 emissions are all other indirect CO2 emissions from activities of the organization other than Scope 1 and 2.
-In 2024, Category 1 (Purchased goods and services) accounted for 70% of Scope 3.
+In 2025, Category 1 (Purchased goods and services) accounted for 82% of Scope 3.

-2024 CO2 emissions from energy consumption, by function (Scope 1 and 2)
+2025 CO2 emissions from energy consumption by function (Scope 1 and 2)

-Manufacturing plants are the function with the highest emissions at 35,693 tons, followed by research laboratories at 13,039 tons, branch offices at 1,579 tons and the head office at 17 tons.
-Total emissions from research, production and sales sites overseas totaled 3,567 tons.
+Manufacturing plants are the function with the highest emissions at 34,412 tCO2e, followed by research laboratories at 12,350 tCO2e, branch offices at 1,638 tCO2e and the head office at 17 tCO2e.
+Total emissions from overseas research, production and sales sites were 1,470 tCO2e.

-Change in CO2 emissions from energy consumption by energy type (Scope 1 and 2)
+Change in CO2 emissions from energy consumption (Scope 1 and 2)

-Scope 1 and Scope 2 emissions from energy consumption decreased by 52.2% from the base year level to 53,895 tons.
-There was a slight increase of 6.1% compared to the previous year, due to test operations associated with the start-up of the new building.
-In terms of Scope 2 emissions, in 2021 factories and research laboratories that consume a lot of electricity started to switch to sustainable electricity provided by electric power companies, and by utilizing Non-Fossil Fuel Certificates at our head office and branches, we have achieved 100% sustainable electricity use across the entire Group in Japan.
-Overseas business sites are also promoting the use of sustainable electricity, and in 2025 the Chugai Group as a whole is expected to achieve a sustainable electricity ratio of 100% as stated in its Mid-term Environmental Target 2030.
-In order to achieve our Mid-term Environmental Target 2030, we also need to reduce direct CO2 emissions from fuel use (Scope 1), so we are considering conversion of existing facilities as well as facility consolidation and redesign.
+Scope 1 and Scope 2 emissions from energy consumption decreased by 55.8% from the base year level to 49,887 tCO2e.
+Regarding Scope 2 emissions, in 2021, plants and research laboratories that consume a lot of electricity started to switch to sustainable electricity provided by electric power companies, and by utilizing Non-Fossil Fuel Certificates at our head office and branches, we achieved 100% sustainable electricity use across the entire Group in Japan in 2023.
+Overseas sites are also promoting the use of sustainable electricity, and in 2025 the Chugai Group as a whole achieved a sustainable electricity ratio of 100% as stated in its Mid-term Environmental Target 2030.
+In addition, through these initiatives, we achieved the 2025 target for energy-related CO2 emissions (40% reduction compared to 2019) under the Mid-term Environmental Target 2030.
+In order to achieve the 2030 target (60–75% reduction compared to 2019), we also need to reduce direct CO2 emissions from fuel use (Scope 1), so we are considering conversion of existing facilities as well as facility consolidation and redesign.

 To address the global social issue of climate change, we will look further ahead and actively contribute to solving social issues by setting and implementing a long-term goal of zero CO2 emissions by 2050.